 Instructions

-Bake for 7-10 minutes, or until cookies are set.
-They will be puffy and still look a little underbaked in the middle.
-Mine are done at 8 ½ minutes.
+Finally, bake for 7–10 minutes, or until the cookies are set.
+They will appear puffy and slightly underbaked in the center—that’s exactly what you want.
+(Mine are perfect at about 8½ minutes!)

 Equipment